 All things considered, Mozilla VPN is okay for the price.
 Its dedication to solid security and expanding its servers and countries is admirable.
 On the other hand, its collection of data and forced features, such as a kill switch that lacks the ability to be toggled off, leave us wanting.

 Privacy is a personal issue and weighing the benefits against the drawbacks is a matter of what’s important to you.
-We won’t be using this VPN because of the lack of Netflix usability and the amount of data collected.
-Unless you really don’t want to pay a few dollars more for other VPN providers such as Surfshark, NordVPN, or ExpressVPN, which all have less invasive policies, it might not be worth it to you either.
+We won’t be using this VPN because of the amount of data collected.
+For more privacy-friendly options, consider our top alternatives.